-In the last years we follow the rising of NoSQL technology and its employ in a even more extended set of application.
-This article aim to make an objective comparison from SQL and NO-SQL technology and try to clarify some unclear aspect to help people to choose it’s backend knowledgeably.
+In the past years, we follow the rising of NoSQL technology and it's employed in an even more extended set of applications.
+This article aims to make an objective comparison from SQL and NO-SQL technology and tries to clarify some unclear aspect to help people to choose its backend knowledgeably.

 - What is NoSQL